Crossgates Coaches: Services

 Through 2011 the number of services and depots operated was reduced due to Veolia's decision to restructure.
 The process of downsizing began in April 2011 when Ammanford area services were abandoned.
 National Coaches contracts passed to Edwards Coaches with effect from 3 May 2011.
 The majority of services operated by Penclawdd depot in Swansea, ceased on 21 May 2011 with all services ceasing on 12 June 2011.
 Services operated by the Parc Nantgarw depot in Treforest started to pass to other operators during June 2011 with all services operated by Veolia in Rhondda Cynon Taf ceasing on 24 June 2011.
 Services operated by Newport depot ceased on 1 April 2012.

-From 28 August 2012 until December 2012, the contracts will be operated by other local operators before retendering in early 2013.
+From 28 August 2012 until December 2012, the contracts were operated by other local operators before retendering in early 2013.
 Services 44, 46, 47, 48 and X47 passed to Celtic Travel, Llanidloes; services 41 and 42 will pass to Sargeants of Kington; services X11, X12, X14 and X15 passed to Browns of Builth; services 63, 124, 125 and X63 passed to First Cymru.